MINI 5-door hatchback - Interior & comfort

 MINI is so keen to push its option packs that it’s easy to lose sight of how well the MINI 5-door is equipped in the first place

 The MINI 5-door has the same cheeky charm and premium feel as the three-door car.
-The interior in the latest-generation MINI has been toned down from previous versions,, but it’s still very different to the rest of the supermini class.
+The interior in the latest-generation MINI has been toned down from previous versions but it’s still very different to the rest of the supermini class.
 The brand is often criticised for its long and expensive option lists, but the MINI five-door actually comes pretty well equipped as standard – the highlights being air-conditioning and DAB digital radio.

 MINI 5-door dashboard

 Log on to the MINI website and you’ll be bombarded with invitations to design your MINI exactly the way you want it.
 The process was made far simpler in 2018 with the introduction of three trim levels: Classic, Sport and Exclusive.
 Classic is the default option – effectively the entry-level model.
-It's far from spartan, though, and includes features that were were previously part of the optional Pepper and Chilli packs, which have now been discontinued.
+It's far from spartan, though, and includes features that were previously part of the optional Pepper and Chili packs, which have now been discontinued.

 You even get little touches like projectors that illuminate the ground with the MINI emblem when you open a door, so Classic trim will suffice for many.
-For a sportier or more luxurious character, though, you can upgrade to the Sport or Exclusive, both of which are identically priced.
-Sport brings an arresting bodykit, big alloy wheels and a racy interior with sports seats and a dark headlining, while Exclusive brings its own design of alloy wheels, subtle chrome exterior trim and a leather-lined interior.
+For a sportier or more luxurious character, though, you can upgrade to the Sport or Exclusive, both of which are similarly priced.
+Sport brings an arresting bodykit, 17-inch alloy wheels and a racy interior with sports seats and a dark headlining, while Exclusive brings its own design of alloy wheels, subtle chrome exterior trim and a leather-lined interior.